 A trio of hostages taken in the Bellefleur’s attack looks to a familiar face as a possible liberator from the H-vamps.
 Sookie and Jason (Ryan Kwanten) visit the neighboring town of Saint Alice, where a young woman’s diary offers clues to the potential fate of Bon Temps.
 Spurned by Lafayette (Nelsan Ellis), a desperate Lettie Mae (Adina Porter) turns to Willa to channel her family past.
 Vince whips his fellow vigilantes into a dangerous frenzy.
 Pam’s (Kristin Bauer van Straten) search for her maker leads her to a very familiar place.

-Blaire generously took the time to talk about the current seventh season of ‘True Blood’ over the phone.
+Blaire generously took the time to talk about the current seventh season of ‘True Blood’ during an exclusive interview over the phone.
 Among other things, the actress discussed how she was a fan of the drama series since the first season, so being cast in the role of Willa was a surreal experience for her; how she’s excited to showcase how Willa’s relationship with Eric will be changed during the current season, as a result of the Season 6 finale; and how she likes working on television series like ‘True Blood,’ as she doesn’t immediately know the fate of her characters, unlike in films, which allows her to stay in the present of each character.

 ShockYa (SY): You appeared in several episodes of ‘True Blood’ during the sixth season, starting with the second episode, ‘The Sun.’
 How did you initially prepare for the role of Willa, and what was the process of staying in her mindset for the current seventh season?